Doctor Who Project: Timelash

 Colin Baker as the Sixth Doctor

-To castigate “Timelash” too harshly as unfocused and lacking coherence is to misunderstand where Doctor Who has wound up twenty-two years after first bursting on the scene with boundless potential, captivating viewers with the possibilities of a time machine and a hero with a multitude of faces and personalities.
+To castigate “Timelash” too harshly as unfocused and lacking coherence is to misunderstand where Doctor Who has wound up twenty-two years after first bursting on the scene with boundless potential, captivating viewers with the possibilities of a time machine and a hero with a thousand faces and personalities.
 From educational tours through history to moral tales about contemporary human foibles, from action adventures in outer space to political potboilers, Doctor Who has pretty much done it all by the mid-’80s, multiple times over.
 Unlike the earliest seasons, though, by Season Twenty-Two writers—fledgling writers like McCoy especially—have, indeed, grown up with the series; the result, as with “Timelash,” is a pastiche of years’ worth of the Doctor’s adventures.
 Multiple “genres” of the show are crammed into some ninety-odd minutes in “Timelash,” with fierce creatures and strange aliens and time shenanigans lined up against technobabble and figures from history and ray-gun shootouts, all wrapped up with a pithy bow at the end.

 The Sixth Doctor, all jumbled up